MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/authenticating-with-google-services.md

 Getting an access token requires user consent unless you have a refresh token.
 But because Scripts doesn't support UI components, you'll need to get consent another way.
 This PowerShell provides an option for getting consent and a refresh token.
 You'll only need to rerun the PowerShell script if the refresh token becomes invalid.

 Open Notepad or your favorite editor and copy the PowerShell script to the editor.
-Set `$clientId` and `$clientSecret` to the client ID and secret you received when you registered your app (see step 13).
+Set `$clientId` and `$clientSecret` to the client ID and secret you received when you registered your app.

 ```powershell
 $clientId = "your-client-id"